 You can begin by diluting the liquid detergent in a small bowl of cool water.
 The bowl doesn’t need to be completely full because you will need to dip your supplies in it.
 So make sure the bowl is half full.

 2. Remove the laces

 Now, for a proper cleaning, removing the laces is a good idea.
 Moreover, you need to fill the shoe with a balled up cloth.
 This way, you will absorb the excess liquid.
-You don’t want your shoe soaked, you just need it to be resistant to your cleaner for a proper cleaning on the exterior of the shoe.
+You don’t want your shoe soaked, you just need it to be resistant for a proper cleaning of the exterior of the shoe.

 3. Scrub it off

-Now that you have laid the groundwork, start scrubbing the dirt off.
+Start scrubbing the dirt off.
 Soak another soft cloth into the solution, wring it out and begin to clean the soiled area of the sneaker.
-Make sure to not put a lot of pressure because you will abrade the shoes.
+Avoid applying too much pressure because you will abrade the shoes.
 Instead, try a more gentle but firm approach.

 4. Repeat & rinse

 Depending on how dirty the shoes are, repeat the scrubbing as necessary.
 If you started the hard work, complete it until the sneakers are dirt-free.
 Then, you need to rinse the cloth in clean water and wipe the shoes to remove the sudsy residue.

 5. Use a soft brush for stubborn stains